 South Dakota Teacher Requirements for Audiologists and Speech-Language Pathologists

 Audiologists in the public schools are contract employees and do not fall under specific teacher requirements of the state Department of Education.
-State licensure is typically required for practice in the schools.
+State licensure, issued by the South Dakota Board of Hearing Aid Dispensers and Audiologists, is typically required for practice in the schools.